hacs/documentation/documentation/publish/appdaemon.md

 ## Requirements

-For a AppDaemon app repository to be valid these are the requirements:
+For an AppDaemon app repository to be valid these are the requirements:

 ### Repository structure